M4K4TT4CK/Holibuddy_Android_App/README.md

 The HoliBuddy App is designed to be user-friendly and intuitive.
 Here are the instructions on how to operate the application to utilize all its features effectively:

 ## 1. Home Screen:
-    >-Upon launching the app, you will be greeted with the Home Screen.
+    >- Upon launching the app, you will be greeted with the Home Screen.
 This screen serves as your navigation hub to access different features of the app.
     >- From here, you can navigate to view your vacation list which allows you to also navigate to excursion list, or add new vacations and excursions.

 ## 2. Adding a Vacation: